 When you quit, your respiratory system is trying to clear out all the mucus and residues of smoking left in your body.
-That might cause shortness of breath, cough, phlegm, sore throat or runny nose.
+That might cause shortness of breath, cough, phlegm, sore throat, or runny nose.

 Drink plenty of fluids: water, water with lemon and honey are great.
 You can learn more about cough before and after quitting smoking here.